OnlyJ22/StudyToWGU/CS 109/Ch5.md

 * Although **not editable by the user**, label content can be **updated programmatically** using `setText()`.
 * `JLabel`s are critical in building **user-friendly** and **intuitive** interfaces.

-Here is your content on **Layout Manager in Java**, formatted using your preferred structure:

----

 ### Section 11: Layout Manager in Java

 #### Why Use a Layout Manager?